Full GEO Report for https://mphmetalrecycling.ca/

 What we saw

-The homepage responsiveness was flagged as slow due to elevated blocking time during loading.
-This suggests users may experience moments where the page feels less responsive while scripts run.
+The homepage responsiveness came back as a fail due to elevated blocking time during loading.

 Why this matters for AI SEO